SuperMakine/image-to-color-array/README.md

+Python version 3.12.2.
+You might have to install python image library (PIL)

 How to use (should work with .png, .jpeg and .gif files):
 1. Have your "multiuse" python file in a good location where you also have the image/GIF you want to convert.
 2. Open the py file.